tablelandnetwork/docs/docs/tutorials/dynamic-nft-chainlink.md

 title: Dynamic NFT with Chainlink Automation
 sidebar_label: Dynamic NFT with Chainlink
 description: Leverage Chainlink for automated NFT mutations.
-synopsis: The Chainlink network can help make autonomous on-chain calls and enable truly dynamic NFTs.
-All of the logic can be created with smart contracts and registered in the Chainlink automation portal, enabling dynamic NFTs using on-chain logic, only.
 keywords:
   - chainlink
   - dynamic nft
 ---

+The Chainlink network can help make autonomous on-chain calls and enable truly dynamic NFTs.
+All of the logic can be created with smart contracts and registered in the Chainlink automation portal, enabling dynamic NFTs using on-chain logic, only.

 ## Setup